 SiteGround has extremely fast server load times averaging about 190 milliseconds over a six month period.
 That means that regardless of where your data is stored, the information on your site – both static data and dynamic data – can be delivered to a user’s browser almost instantaneously.

 Why does this matter?
 Again, it has to do with user experience.
 You want the people who visit your site to have as little time as possible to consider navigating away.
 When your server responds very quickly, as their servers do, your users are likely to stay on your site.

 Multiple Data Centers

-Part of the reason that their server response times are so fast is that they offer their clients access to multiple data centers located at strategic locations around the world.
+Part of the reason that their servers are so fast is that they offer their clients get access to multiple data centers located at strategic server locations around the world.

 When you sign up you are given the option to choose your preferred server location.

 While data delivery speeds as a whole have sped up considerably over the years, the physical distance between a user and the server can impact the loading times.

 To address that issue, they have data centers in:

 When you sign up for hosting services, you have the opportunity to choose where you want your data to be stored.

 You know how important it is to backup the data on your website.
 If you don’t, you risk losing both static data and dynamic data, some of which may be irreplaceable.